-Something amazing happens in the final line of Sonnet 150, which is a parallel place to the very end of the Psalms.
+Something amazing happens in the final line of Sonnet 150, which is a parallel place to the very end of the entire Book of Psalms.

 Shakespeare writes the word “beloved.”

-Psalm 150 is a rock party concert in the house, in the gathering place, in the town square, in heaven.
+Psalm 150 is a rocking party jazz dabka big band swing throw-down blues concert fiesta party in the house, in the gathering place, in the town square, in heaven.
 There is much music and dancing and pure celebration.
 It is a par-tay.

 YHWH is still the great God of the Old Testament.

-But Shakespeare is playing with this, and he’s replaying what Psalm 84 does, in the orbit of equidistant Psalms 60 and 108.
+But Shakespeare is playing with this, and he’s replaying what Psalm 84 does, in the orbit of equidistant (and largely identical) Psalms 60 and 108.
+All three are Ladder Psalms.
 All three Psalms have the word “Beloved.”
 But Psalm 84 applies this, right in the center of the Psalms, to God!
 God is the little beloved darlin’ of humanity!
 Yahweh is a love object, hunted and pursued by humanity!